a3fpro-lab/vireon-rd-groundtruth/README.md

 This repo is a **falsification-first** evaluation engine for reaction–diffusion (RD) models.

-It is not “a cool sim.”
 It is a reproducible harness that:
 - runs RD systems (currently **SQK-like 3-field** + **Gray–Scott baseline**),
 - extracts objective pattern statistics (spectral peak, anisotropy, localization),
 - measures stability/drift (KL divergence of spectra over time),